 To cover the Low Voltage Safety Directive, VPI Labs can support our clients in completing this process.

-Upon completion of the testing associated with LVD, RED and EMC Directives a manufacturer can mark the device with the CE Mark allowing sale of the equipment within the European Union.
+Upon completion of the testing associated with LVD, RED, and EMC Directives a manufacturer can mark the device with the CE Mark allowing the sale of the equipment within the European Union.

 Please contact VPI Laboratories to start a quote for European CE Mark compliance.
 Additionally, you can start the process by requesting a quote.

 Get in Touch with VPI Laboratories to Discuss Electronic Testing Solutions for Your Product Today

 VPI provides conformity assessment services that assist you in complying with regulatory requirements to help your product get to market.
 With over 40 years of experience, our lab and resources are equipped to meet your testing requirements.
 As technology is innovated, regulations change; our knowledge and experience help your product’s compliance and certification testing go smoothly.
 VPI test lab engineers have extensive knowledge in EMC/EMI testing to help guide you through your electronic product testing needs.